 \subsubsection{Minimizing convex functions}

-As for gradient flow, rates are sublinear when the accelerated gradient flow originates from convex functions.
-Let $f\in \mathcal{F}_{0, L}$, the step size be $\gamma \leqslant \frac{1}{L}$, and $\alpha = \frac{k-1}{k+2}$ be the scheme parameter in Nesterov's accelerated method.
-Su et~al.~\cite[Section 2]{Su2015} proved the connection between the first-order scheme and a second order ODE known as accelerated gradient flow (AGF):
+As for the gradient flow, rates are sublinear when the accelerated gradient flow originates from convex functions.
+Let $f\in \mathcal{F}_{0, L}$, $\gamma \leqslant \frac{1}{L}$ be the step size, and $\alpha_k = \frac{k-1}{k+2}$ be the scheme parameter in Nesterov's accelerated method.
+Su et~al.~\cite[Section 2]{Su2015} proved the connection between the first-order scheme and a second-order ODE known as the accelerated gradient flow~(AGF):